Northampton, Pennsylvania: In popular culture

 Part of the opening sequence of the 1992 film School Ties was filmed in downtown Northampton due to the town's preservation of older buildings, which fit with the 1950s setting of the film.

 Transportation

 As of 2012, there were 35.90 mi of public roads in Northampton, of which 2.09 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 33.81 mi were maintained by the borough.

 Pennsylvania Route 329 is the only numbered highway serving Northampton.
-It follows Twenty-first Street along a southwest-northeast alignment through the middle of the borough.
+It follows 21st Street along a southwest–northeast alignment through the middle of the borough.

-Public education
+The Nor-Bath Trail is a multi-use rail-trail that follows the route of the former Northampton and Bath Railroad, with its western terminus in downtown Northampton.
+The Delaware and Lehigh (D&L) Trail also runs through Northampton.

+Education

 The borough is served by the Northampton Area School District.
 Students in grades nine through 12 attend Northampton Area High School in the borough.
 There are four elementary schools and one middle school.

-The borough is also home to Good Shepherd Catholic School in the 4th Ward.
-It serves grades Pre-K to 8th grade.
-It is part of the Diocese of Allentown.
+The borough is also home to Good Shepherd Catholic School in the 4th Ward, which serves grades Pre-K to 8th grade and is part of the Diocese of Allentown.